GlobetrotterG/mega-man-memory-game/README.md

 ## How To Play The Game

 * The Mega Man Memory Game is a deck of 12 cards with using 6 characters.
-To play the game, user must match 2 similar cards within 60 seconds to win the game.
+To play the game, the user must match 2 similar cards within 60 seconds to win the game.
-* For additional challenge to the game, I added number of flips to the game for the user to track the number of times they have turned a card.
+* For an additional challenge to the game, I added a number of flips to the game for the user to track the number of times they have turned a card.

 ## Start Text

 * Before the game starts, a "Start Game" is displayed on the screen.
-* Once that's pressed, the game starts, with the background music playing on loop and the timer starts counting.
+* Once that's pressed, the game starts, with the background music playing on a loop and the timer starts counting.

 ## Timer